A Boo is a Lot Louder Than a Cheer

 Problem for artists is that rejection is unavoidable.

-Most galleries drown in art submissions as they fight to stay in business.
-And grants, scholarships, and residencies go to just a small fraction of applicants.
+Art galleries are drowning in unsolicited artist submissions as they fight to stay in business.
+Likewise, grants, scholarships, and residencies go to just a fraction of applicants.

 How then do you persevere without losing your confidence, your sanity, or both?

-I won't repeat the same advice you've heard a thousand times (don't take it personally, learn from the experience, etc.) bit will share some personal tips that I find actually do work.
+I won’t repeat the same advice you’ve heard a thousand times (don’t take it personally, learn from the experience, blah blah) but will share some personal strategies that I find actually do work.

 First, Invite Humiliation